beyond2013/DBAnM/markdown/lab0.md

-# Setup Windows Sub System for Linux MySQL and Postgres
+# Setup Windows Subsystem for Linux MySQL and Postgres

 ## Prerequisites